rescript-lang/bucklescript.github.io/docs/build-configuration.md

 ### reason, refmt

-`reason` config is rnabled by default.
+`reason` config is enabled by default.
 To turn on JSX for [ReasonReact](https://reasonml.github.io/reason-react/), specify:

 ```json
 {